Born in Melbourne (Narrm) Victoria Australia.

 Consultancy for City of Melbourne, Arts Victoria, and Australia Council for the Arts.

 Academic editing for Dr James Oliver, Melbourne University Press Academic (Associations: Creative Practice & Research, 2018), Dr Steve Thomas (Freedom Stories, 2016), and Dr Andrew Goodman (Parasitic Relations/Gathering Ecologies, 2014).

-Books for Thames & Hudson Australia (Melbourne Street Art Guide, 2016), John Ogden and Cyclops Press (Portraits From a Land Without People, 2008), and VIA-N (Making Space: Artist run initiatives in Victoria, 2007).
+Books for Thames & Hudson Australia (Melbourne Street Art Guide, 2016), John Ogden and Cyclops Press (Portraits From a Land Without People: A Pictorial Anthology of Indigenous Australia 1847–2008, 2009), and VIA-N (Making Space: Artist run initiatives in Victoria, 2007).

-Essays for NGA National Gallery of Australia (Space Invaders, 2010), NGV National Gallery of Victoria (Rigg Design Prize, 2015), artist-run initiatives, galleries, individual artists and designers (2000–).
+Writing for NGA National Gallery of Australia (Space Invaders), NGV National Gallery of Victoria (Rigg Design Prize), NAVA National Association for the Visual Arts, Art21 Magazine, Inside Interior Review, Desktop, Monument, Nylon, The Art Life, and for many artist-run initiatives, galleries, individual artists and designers (2000–).

 Exhibitions for Institute of Patent and Trade Mark Attorneys of Australia (IPTA Centenary, 2018), Melbourne Food & Wine Festival (Underground Gardens, 2010), Midsumma Festival (UQ, 2009), Platform Artists Group Inc. (2006–10), and BOX (2005–07).